-While we encourage members to contact their primary care dentists for all dental care needs, we are pleased to announce beginning May 1, 2020, the TheTeleDentists® will offer nationwide network access to board-licensed dentists for emergency dental care.
-There are no out-of-pocket costs through Sept.
-30, 2020, and members' emergency dental care can be addressed without a visit to an emergency room or urgent care center.
+While we encourage members to contact their primary care dentists for all dental care needs, we announced as of May 1, 2020, we are providing nationwide network access to board-licensed dentists for emergency dental care through TheTeleDentists®.
 We are also pleased to announce that we have partnered with leading online retailers for our Ortho@Home program - offering at-home clear orthodontic aligners.
 By using laptops, tablets or smart phones, dental care is now available around the clock, every day of the year, through board-licensed dentists.